 14.1.2.2 Validity of Academic Credentials.
-Each SEC member institution bears primary responsibility for reviewing and ensuring the validity of the NCAA Eligibility Center certification of initial eligibility of each prospective student-athlete ("PSA") who has been offered an athletics scholarship in accordance with this Bylaw 14.1.2.2.
-[Revised 6/5/99; Revised 6/2/06; Revised 6/1/2007; Revised 5/31/2013; effective August 1, 2013; for student-athletes initially enrolling full-time at a collegiate institution on or after August 1, 2013; Revised 6/3/16]
+Each SEC member institution bears primary responsibility for reviewing and ensuring the validity of the NCAA Eligibility Center certification of initial eligibility and the institution's certification of transfer eligibility for each prospective student-athlete ("PSA") who has been offered an athletics scholarship in accordance with this Bylaw 14.1.2.2.
+[Revised: 6/5/99; Revised: 6/2/06; Revised 6/1/2007; Revised 5/31/2013; effective August 1, 2013; for student-athletes initially enrolling full-time at a collegiate institution on or after August 1, 2013; Revised 6/3/16; Revised 6/2/17; effective 8/1/17]

-- (a) Each SEC member institution must review and ensure that all academic credentials (including but not limited to transcripts and standardized test scores) (herein the "Credentials") supplied to the NCAA Eligibility Center by each PSA are valid, accurate, and fairly reflect the academic abilities and qualifications of the PSA, whether the NCAA Eligibility Center challenges or specially reviews those Credentials or not.
-[Revised 6/1/11] - (b) Each SEC member institution shall establish and maintain its own process for the review of Credentials required by subsection (a) of this Bylaw 14.1.2.2.
+- (a) Each SEC member institution must review and ensure that all academic credentials (including but not limited to transcripts and standardized test scores) (herein the "Credentials") supplied by a PSA to the NCAA Eligibility Center for initial eligibility certification, or to the institution for transfer eligibility certification are valid, accurate, and fairly reflect the academic abilities and qualifications of the PSA, whether the NCAA Eligibility Center challenges or specially reviews those Credentials or not.
+[Revised: 6/1/11; Revised: 6/2/17 effective 8/1/17] - (b) Each SEC member institution shall establish and maintain its own process for the review of Credentials required by subsection (a) of this Bylaw 14.1.2.2.
 The guidelines and policies governing such process shall be reduced to writing, and periodically revised and updated as appropriate.
-A copy thereof shall be provided annually (on or about July 1) by each member institution's President or Chancellor to the SEC Commissioner. - (c) Even if an SEC member institution has admitted a PSA and determined in accordance with its own process that the NCAA Eligibility Center certification of eligibility is based upon valid and accurate Credentials that fairly reflect the academic abilities and qualifications of the PSA, the member institution shall provide a special written report (the "Special Report") to the SEC Commissioner, in accordance with subsections (d) and (e) of this Bylaw 14.1.2.2, concerning such PSA if:
+A copy thereof shall be provided annually (on or about July 1) by each member institution's President or Chancellor to the SEC Commissioner. - (c) For PSAs who enroll at a member institution as an entering freshman with no previous full-time collegiate enrollment, even if an SEC member institution has admitted a PSA and determined in accordance with its own process that the NCAA Eligibility Center certification of eligibility is based upon valid and accurate Credentials that fairly reflect the academic abilities and qualifications of the PSA, the member institution shall provide a special written report (the "Special Report") to the SEC Commissioner, in accordance with subsections (d) and (e) of this Bylaw 14.1.2.2, concerning such PSA if: [Revised: 6/2/17; effective 8/1/17]